Hurricane Andrew: Meteorological history

 As the eye moved onshore in Florida, the convection in the eyewall strengthened due to increased convergence, and Hurricane Hunters reported a warmer eyewall temperature than two hours prior.
 However, Andrew weakened as it continued further inland, and after crossing southern Florida in four hours, the storm emerged into the Gulf of Mexico with winds of 130 mph.
 In the Gulf of Mexico, the eye remained well-defined as the hurricane turned to the west-northwest, a change due to the weakening of the ridge to its north.
 Andrew steadily re-intensified over the Gulf of Mexico, reaching winds of 145 mph late on August 25.
 As the high pressure system to its north weakened, a strong mid-latitude trough approached the area from the northwest.
 This caused the hurricane to decelerate to the northwest, and winds decreased as Andrew approached the Gulf Coast of the United States.

 At 08:30 UTC on August 26, the cyclone made landfall about 20 mi west-southwest of Morgan City, Louisiana, with winds of 115 mph.
 Andrew weakened rapidly as it turned to the north and northeast, falling to tropical storm intensity within 10 hours.
-After entering Mississippi, the cyclone deteriorated to tropical depression status early on August 27.
-Accelerating northeastward, the depression began merging with the approaching frontal system, and by midday on August 28, Andrew had lost its tropical identity while located over the southern Appalachian Mountains.
-The storm's remnants continued moving towards the northeast, fully merging with the remnants of Hurricane Lester and the frontal zone over the Mid-Atlantic, in Pennsylvania, on August 29.
+After entering Mississippi, the cyclone weakened into a tropical depression early on August 27.
+Accelerating northeastward, the depression began merging with the approaching frontal system, and by midday on August 28, Andrew had lost its tropical characteristics while located over the southern Appalachian Mountains.
+The storm's remnants continued moving northeast, fully merging with the remnants of Hurricane Lester and a frontal zone over Pennsylvania on August 29.

 Post-analysis on Andrew revealed that the storm was often stronger than operationally reported between early on August 22 and early on August 26.
 In real time, the National Hurricane Center assessed its peak intensity as 150 mph, which was upgraded to 155 mph in a post-storm analysis after the season ended.
 However, a 2004 paper by Christopher Landsea and others concluded that Andrew became a Category 5 hurricane near the Bahamas on August 23 and reached maximum sustained winds of 175 mph.
 The paper also indicated that Andrew briefly re-intensified into a Category 5 hurricane around the time of landfall in South Florida early on August 24.
 The storm was found to have been slightly stronger than originally assessed while approaching Louisiana, but the landfall winds were decreased from 120 to 115 mph.